zpelgrims/lentil/www/readme.md

 	- Paypal is great, but it would be best to also support credit/debit cards since the primary target are studios, not necessarily individuals.

-- [ ] Add ownership of lenses to user model after confirmed payment
+- [x] Add ownership of lenses to user model after confirmed payment

 - [ ] Migrate database to mlab

 - [ ] Create basic front-end layout

+- [ ] Add flash messages for UI

 - [ ] The plugin compile needs to be triggered on-demand by the user.